 - pinch of salt

-Optional: 1/4 cup sugar or brown
+Optional: 1/4 cup sugar or brown sugar

 Instructions

-- In a blender, blend apples until it reaches your desired consistency.
+- Puree.
+In a blender, blend apples until it reaches your desired consistency.
 Taste and add any seasonings or sugar, if desired.
 Cook for 1 more hour.

-- Carefully spoon the mixture into containers and seal with a lid.
+- Store.
+Carefully spoon the mixture into containers and seal with a lid.
 It will keep for 2 to 3 weeks in the refrigerator and 4 months in the freezer.

 Notes